openvinotoolkit/openvino/docs/articles_en/documentation/openvino_ir/operation_sets/operations_specifications/infrastructure/ReadValue_6.rst

 **Detailed description**:

-ReadValue, Assign and Variable define a mechanism for reading, writing and storing some memory buffer between inference calls.
+ReadValue, Assign and Variable define a coherent mechanism for reading, writing and storing some memory buffer between inference calls.
-More details can be found on StateAPI documentation page.
+More details can be found on :doc:`StateAPI<openvino_docs_OV_UG_stateful_models_intro>` documentation page.

 If 1st input is provided and this is the first inference or reset was called, *ReadValue* returns the value from the 1st input.